gnosis/GECO/Proposals/Bruno.md

 **Phase I**

-will focus on regulation and security.
+Will focus on regulation and security.
 This will include "What is a true governance and utility token?
 How can this be used for voting and semi-autonomous organizations?"

 **Deliverables**